 The legend of Brown Mountain recorded in the Lulu Belle and Scotty song is somewhat dated, particularly in regard to its unforgivable romanticizing of slavery.
 Indeed, it's easy to imagine a retelling of this story where the lights are from people looking for the slave who, when realizing he was alone on the mountain, seized his chance and hightailed it for Ohio and freedom.

 As for the lights themselves, many different possible scientific explanations have been offered, from swamp gas to the reflections of automobile headlights from the valley below.
 But every explanation offered up so far seems to be too easily disproved.
 The lights have been observed since before automobiles existed, so headlights are an unsatisfactory explanation, and the lights were even observed during the 1916 flood that shut down all automobile and railway traffic in the valley below.
-The swamp gas theory seems to bed crimped somewhat be the distinct absence of a swamp on Brown Mountain.
+The swamp gas theory seems to be slightly hobbled by the complete absence of a swamp on Brown Mountain.
 Some have theorized that the lights may be a naturally-occurring electrical discharge caused by the slow movement of the geological fault line below the mountain.

 Whatever their cause, people still flock to see the Brown Mountain Lights, but spotting them is never guaranteed.
 Reportedly, your best chance to see the lights comes on a dry, clear night in October or November, after all the leaves are off the trees.